sslcommerz/SSLCommerz-Laravel/readme.txt

 ==Run the project==
 	1. First create your Sanbox store account from below url.
 After registration you will get two mail.
 One for Store_id and Store_password.
+(Note: Use Sanbox Store_id & Store_password for only Local testing.
+It's not applicable for Production.
+For Production implementation, use live Store_id & Store_password)
 	   Another one for Report panel access.
 	   https://developer.sslcommerz.com/registration/
 	2. Then give the store_id and store_password in SSLCommerz.php page.